-• on an actual basis;

-- on a pro forma basis to give effect to (i) the issuance and sale of 7,792,035 shares of series E convertible preferred stock in August 2017, which resulted in net proceeds of \$19.7 million, (ii) the borrowing of \$20.0 million under our term loan facility with Silicon Valley Bank in October 2017, (iii) the issuance and sale of a promissory note in an original principal amount of \$7.0 million to an affiliate of one of our stockholders in October 2017, (iv) the issuance of warrants to purchase 200,000 shares of common stock in connection with the \$7.0 million promissory note and the issuance of 200,000 shares of common stock that we expect to issue prior to the closing of this offering upon the exercise of such warrants for an aggregate exercise price of \$514,200, and (v) the automatic conversion of all outstanding shares of our preferred stock, including the shares of series E convertible preferred stock, into 64,139,455 shares of our common stock upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+- on an actual basis; - on a pro forma basis to give effect to (i) the issuance and sale of 7,792,035 shares of series E convertible preferred stock in August 2017, which resulted in net proceeds of \$19.7 million, and (ii) the automatic conversion of all outstanding shares of our preferred stock, including the shares of series E convertible preferred stock, into 64,139,455 shares of our common stock upon the closing of this offering; and - on a pro forma as adjusted basis to give further effect to our issuance and sale of shares of our common stock in this offering at an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 As of June 30, 2017

 Actual Pro Forma(1) Pro Forma As Adjusted(2)

 Consolidated Balance Sheet Data:

-Cash and cash equivalents \$ 4,939,087 \$ 52,186,169 \$
+Cash and cash equivalents \$ 4,939,087 \$ 24,671,969 \$

-Long-term liabilities 26,569,840

-Working capital 3,200,068 50,447,150
+Working capital 3,200,068 22,932,950

-Total assets 9,444,597 56,691,679
+Total assets 9,444,597 29,177,479

-Total liabilities 6,118,369 32,688,209
+Total liabilities 6,118,369 6,118,369

 Convertible preferred stock 92,054,926

 Accumulated deficit (119,434,484) (119,434,484)

-Total stockholders' equity 3,326,228 24,003,470

-Total stockholders' equity 3,326,228 24,003,470
+Total stockholders' equity 3,326,228 23,059,110

-(1) The pro forma information presented in the summary balance sheet data does not reflect the issuance to Silicon Valley Bank of warrants to purchase 30,000 shares of common stock or any proceeds from the exercise of such warrants.
-For further information on this indebtedness and the associated warrants, see the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" and Note 9 in the notes to our unaudited condensed consolidated financial statements appearing at the end of this prospectus.

-(2) The pro forma as adjusted information presented in the summary balance sheet data is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
+- (1) The proforma information presented in the summary balance sheet data does not reflect the borrowing after June 30, 2017 of \$20.0 million under our term loan facility with Silicon Valley Bank, the issuance and sale of a promissory note in an original principal amount of \$7.0 million to an affiliate of one of our stockholders, the issuances of associated warrants to Silicon Valley Bank and the affiliate of one of our stockholders or any proceeds from the exercise of the warrants.
+For further information on this indebtedness and the associated warrants, see the discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" and Note 9 in the notes to our unaudited condensed consolidated financial statements appearing at the end of this prospectus. - (2) The pro forma as adjusted information presented in the summary balance sheet data is illustrative only and will change based on the actual initial public offering price and other terms of this offering determined at pricing.
 A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-An increase or decrease of shares in the number of shares offered by us, as set forth on the cover page or decrease the pro forma as adjusted amount of each of cash and cash equivalents, would increase or decrease or decrease of shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease of shares in the number of shares offered by us, as set forth on the cover page or decrease or decrease the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease the pro forma as adjusted amount of each of cash and cash equivalents, working capital, total assets and total stockholders' equity by \$ million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.